 The other benefit of staying longer in one place is avoiding the hassle of moving.
 Instead, day trips might be a better option for you.
 In two weeks, I stayed in three different areas of Maui; I loved it, but my husband didn’t love packing up!

-15. WATCH PRICES: Better accommodations at the right price
+15. WATCH PRICES: Better travel accommodations at the right price

 This is an obvious one, but it’s worth noting.
-The moment you have a sense of which accommodations you’re considering, check them regularly for price fluctuations.
+The moment you have a sense of which accommodations you want for a trip, check them regularly for price fluctuations.

 16. DISCOUNT CARDS and LOYALTY PROGRAMS: Put them to work on your trip

-You might get a discount at accommodations you’re looking at without even trying.
+You might already have access to discounts at travel accommodations you’re considering.
 Discounts are often available to:

 - Automobile associations like AAA (CAA in Canada)